blitslabs/filecoin-js-signer/README.md

 ```

 ### paych.createPaymentChannelMsg
-Create create the unsigned message required to create a payment channel.
+Create an unsigned message to create a payment channel.

 ```javascript